DanielSchuette/DanielSchuette.github.io/_posts/2019-08-25-awk_basics.md

 1. `strftime(fmt, systime())` formats the output of `systime()` according to `fmt`
 1. `and(num1, num2)`, `or(num1, num2)`, `xor(num1, num2)`, `rshift(num1, num2)`, `lshift(num1, num2)`, `compl(num)` do the respective bitwise calculations on their arguments

 There are many more functions one can us, some of them even allow for execution of shell programs from within `AWK` (e.g. with the `system(cmd)` function).
-Please refer to the documentation of your `AWK` implementation to learn about more advanced topics.
+Please refer to the documentation of your `AWK` implementation to learn about more advanced topics like that.

 # Custom Functions in AWK
 In addition to the built-ins above, users can define their own, custom functions to achieve code re-usability.
 They are defined using the `function` keyword and return values using the `return` keyword.
 Calling a custom function works the same way as calling a built-in: